gpt4free/g4f.live/docs/inference-api.md

 ### From Repository
-**If you prefer to run the Interference API from the cloned repository, you have two options:**
+**If you prefer to run the Inference API from the cloned repository, you have two options:**

 1. **Using the command line:**
 ```bash